andersonshatch/soma-ctrl/README.md

 Util for controlling SOMA smart shade, either over MQTT or via a HTTP API

 # Requirements
-- SOMA smart shade device
+- SOMA smart shade device that has been configured with the SOMA app
 - Bluetooth 4.0 LE hardware
 - OS supported by [noble](https://github.com/noble/noble) (I've only tested on macOS)
 - Node (at a guess... some recent version, I'm testing with 9.3.0 installed)